shinyorg/documentation/src/content/client/ble/manager.md

 // now start the scanner, this will do everything like ensuring the proper permissions await scanner.Start();

-scanner.Peripherals <= this is an observable collection, you can bind it directly to a XF page and watch it update live
+scanner.Peripherals <= this is an observable collection, you can bind it directly to a page and watch it update live

 // to stop the scan
 scanner.Stop();